 YOUR FIRST DAYS CHECKLIST

 Here is a summary of your priority tasks.
 This list is interactive.
 Click on the headings to refer to the previous pages for links, application forms, and requirements.
 Click on the boxes once you've accomplished the task.

 Find a place to live

-- Decide on what you need: Type of housing, location, number of rooms, and budget.
+- · Decide on what you need: Type of housing, location, number of rooms, and budget

 - Look at listings.
 Go to viewings.

 - Apply and fulfill the requirements.

-- Apply for utilities and services.
+- · Apply for utilities and services.

 Get essential documents

 - Social Insurance Number (SIN)

-- Health Card
+- · Health Card

-- Bank Account
+- · Bank Account

-- Library Card
+- · Library Card

 Connect with newcomer serving organizations

-Register with Manitoba Start or look for settlement organziations/ community agencies that offer specific help or training you need.
+Register with Manitoba Start or look for settlement organizations/ community agencies that offer specific help or training you need.

 Get your children in school

 - Find your school district.

+- Know the requirements.

 - Register your child in school.

 - Get child-care services.

 Apply for government benefits

 - Apply for CCB.

-- Apply for GST/HST.
+- · Apply for GST/HST.

 - Learn about filing your tax return.

 Sign up for language classes

-- Get your language level assessed.
+- · Get your language level assessed.

 - See the type of language training that will fit your needs, schedule, and learning style.

 - Register for classes.

 Know venues for recreation

 - Check your Community Centre.

 - Explore parks, natural and historic sites, campgrounds, and beaches.

 - Go to museums and attend festivals.

 Know where to get help

-- Make a list of emergency numbers. - Know which agencies/groups/ organizations to contact for various needs.
+- · Get a list of emergency numbers.

+- Know which agencies/groups/ organizations to contact for various needs.

+Starting your career

+the soonest possible time.